krllus/one_piece_cbz/README.md

 One Piece Manga (PT_BR) Downloader and Converter to CBZ

-- create an python environment
+- create a python environment

 ```bash
 virtualenv environment